MartinStokroos/ezResponseBox/README.md

 GPIO21 | positive logic outputs | negative logic outputs

 ## Preparing your Raspberry Pico
-Hookup one or more buttons to your pico.
-Connect the pico to the PC while pressing and holding the BOOTSEL button.
+Hookup one or more buttons to your Pico.
+Connect the Pico to the PC while pressing and holding the BOOTSEL button.
 A mass storage device will pop up.
 Drag the uf2 firmware file into the drive and ready you are!
 The uf2 firmware file can be found under the release download on this Github page.
+This firmware was tested with the Raspberry Pi Pico (without W).

 ## A 10$ Button Box
 A two button response box | bottom side